aws/amazon-sagemaker-examples/README.md

 The [SageMaker example notebooks](https://sagemaker-examples.readthedocs.io/en/latest/) are Jupyter notebooks that demonstrate the usage of Amazon SageMaker.

-The [Sagemaker Example Community repository](https://github.com/aws/amazon-sagemaker-examples-community) are additional notebooks, beyond those critical for showcasing key SageMaker functionality, can be shared and explored by the commmunity.
+The [Sagemaker Example Community repository](https://github.com/aws/amazon-sagemaker-examples-community) are additional notebooks, beyond those critical for showcasing key SageMaker functionality, can be shared and explored by the community.

 ## :hammer_and_wrench: Setup